freeCodeCamp/guide/src/pages/game-development/unity/index.md

 Unity Web Player was a browser plugin that was supported in Windows and OS X only,[16] which has been deprecated in favor of WebGL.

+Unity is the engine used by Rust, Kerbal Space Program, and Cup Head.

 #### More Information:

 <a href='https://en.wikipedia.org/wiki/Unity_(game_engine)' target='_blank' rel='nofollow'>Wikipedia</a>